dbtek/dbyll/_posts/2019-03-03-Spring-Boot-Integration-Testing-MockMvcTest.md

 fullview: false
 ---

 How are you testing your Controllers?
-Are you ignore unit tests for it?
+Are you ignore unit tests for them?
 Or you just write some time consuming, heavyweight integration tests.
 Let's take a look to ```MockMvcTest```.

 ### Introduction to @MockMvcTest